 |Source: Mortgage and landlord possession claim statistics, Ministry of Justice, May 2014; Census 2011.|

 Figures are based on possession claims issued in county courts between 1 April 2013 and 31 March 2014 (Ministry of Justice), compared with the number of households in the area (Census 2011).
 There was a total of 215, 305 possession claims in England between 1 April 2013 and 31 March 2014.

 Also on Left Foot Forward: The government is actively contributing to the housing crisisLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.